redhat-et/crossplane-quay/README.md

 - S3 Bucket Name - S3 Bucket names must be globally unique, you need to provide a name inside of the helm/values.yaml file.
 - VPC and Gateway ID - Both of this IDs need to also be provided in the helm/values.yaml file.
 These can be found on the AWS console.

+The credentials (kubeconfig, AWS) are both mounted using secrets,and these are passed into the respective ProviderConfigs.
+The S3 bucket name, VPC ID and Gateway ID are passed in using the [requirements.yaml](manifests/requirements.yaml) manifest.

 ## Setup

-To set up the project you need to run clone this [github repository](https://github.com/krishchow/crossplane-quay) and prepare the helm/values.yaml as described in [Prerequisites](##Prerequisites).
+To set up the project you need to run clone this [github repository](https://github.com/redhat-et/crossplane-quay) and prepare the helm/values.yaml as described in [Prerequisites](##Prerequisites).
 After this you can run the following commands one by one.

 - `make crossplane` - This will install crossplane into the Kubernetes cluster in the `crossplane-system` namespace
-- `make provider` - This will install the AWS Provider into the `crossplane-system` namespace, but the CRs will be available in the entire cluster.
+- `make provider` - This will install the AWS, Helm and In Cluster Providers into the `crossplane-system` namespace, but the CRs will be available in the entire cluster.
+- `make catalog` - This will install the custom catalog source into your cluster, note that you may need to change the namespace based on your configuration.

 ### Verifying Status